How to Use Meetup.com to Grow Your Business

 Then I started going to Meetup.com events, and everything changed.

-I was able to meet people that needed my services or referred others that did to me.
+I was able to meet people who needed my services or referred others who did to me.

-I made like-minded friends that I’m able to collaborate with, and we help each other grow our companies.
+I made like-minded friends with whom I’m able to collaborate, and we help each other grow our companies.

 But it’s not as simple as just showing up and handing out business cards.